 Besides adding the exchanges, the rest is the same.
 Declaring these new exchanges doesn't interfere with the previous functionality in any way.
 Also just like queues, exchange declarations are idempotent, and should be declared at both ends.

-Broadcast Functions
+Broadcast Functions¶

 Once we have the exchanges, we can write functions that will publish to them.
 We'll make one for the notifications, and another one for logs.
 The same basic_publish method that was used on the API side to send the task is also used here, but this time we are providing the exchange argument instead of routing_key.

-def send_notification(href, sensor):
+def send_notification(channel, sensor):

 channel.basic_publish(